CHAPTERS

 “Stable.
 Lucky someone called 911.”

-She glared at him, rage fizzing behind her eyes.
-This is what you went to school for?
-To become a human clipboard?
-To say the words like they don’t mean anything?
-Maxwell Tate—Maxwell fucking Tate—is slipping away and you sound bored.
-Then caught it—a tremor in his hand, bloodshot eyes, a coffee stain on his coat.
-Maybe he wasn’t heartless.
-Maybe just empty.
-Burned out from holding back a tide that never stopped coming.
-Maybe just before this, he was telling a mother her daughter wasn’t coming home.
+Then she caught it, a tremor in his hand, bloodshot rims around his eyes, a coffee stain bleeding into his coat.
+Maybe not bored.
+Maybe just burned out from holding back a tide that never stopped coming.
+Maybe he’d just finished telling a mother her daughter wasn’t coming home.

 “Where is he?”

-“You’re not listed as family, but you were flagged as… important.
-Not our typical policy.”
+“You’re not listed as family.
+But you were flagged as… important.
+Can I ask how you—?”

 “Take me to him.”